 In September 2022, the IASB issued narrow-scope amendments to IFRS 16 "Leases" which add to requirements explaining how a company accounts for a sale and leaseback after the date of the transaction.
 A sale and leaseback is a transaction for which a company sells an asset and leases that same asset back for a period of time from the new owner.
 IFRS 16 includes requirements on how to account for a sale and leaseback at the date the transaction takes place.
 However, IFRS 16 had not specified how to measure the transaction when reporting after that date.
 The issued amendments add to the sale and leaseback requirements in IFRS 16, thereby supporting the consistent application of the Accounting Standard.
 These amendments will not change the accounting for leases other than those arising in a sale and leaseback transaction.
-The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
-The above have not been adopted by the European Union.
+The Group and the Company will examine the impact of the above on its Financial Statements, though it is not expected to have any.
+The above have been adopted by the European Union with effective date of 01/01/2024.